 Retainers are custom made and are used to hold your teeth in place.
 Some retainers are made out of the same material as the Invisalign trays so it is easy to get the two confused.
 Retainers can be made out of different materials including strong plastic, metal and acrylic.

+So, are retainers and invisalign the same?
+What are their differences?
 The primary difference between retainers and Invisalign is the purpose of each.
 While Invisalign is used to straighten and adjust your teeth, retainers are used to hold your teeth in place after they have been shifted.
 After completing any teeth straightening process, your teeth can slowly move back to their original positions without the help of retainers.
 Retainers and invisalign can be used, one after the other, to make up a long term dental plan.
 Invisalign does the straightening while a retainer will maintain all the work that has been done.

 Retainers are typically worn only at night while you sleep.
 They are customized to fit your teeth after you have completed the straightening process, and need to be worn consistently in order to be effective.

 It is important to properly care for your retainer.
 Most retainers will need to be cleaned and brushed similar to your teeth.
 Use a soft bristle toothbrush, a pea size amount of toothpaste and warm water to clean your retainer once a day.
 This will not work for all types of retainers so be sure to consult with your dentist regarding proper care.
 You will need to make sure to keep your retainer clean to maintain optimum oral health.